ppy/osu-wiki/news/2024/2024-08-19-the-followpoint-motion-the-ultimate-catcher.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/3885626">Motion</a></p>

 Actually, my first game mode was neither osu!catch nor osu!mania.
-But one of the main reasons why I tried and eventually fell in love with osu!catch was [ExGon](https://osu.ppy.sh/users/214187) who had been dominating for a long time - who is still the greatest of all time for us.
+But one of the main reasons why I tried and eventually fell in love with osu!catch was ::ExGon::{ user-id=214187 } who had been dominating for a long time - who is still the greatest of all time for us.

 After watching his plays on both osu! and YouTube, I naturally tried that game mode and it ended up being my main game mode.